 There are numerous hygiene suites and nursing stations to meet personal care and medical needs of the pupils.
-Specialist equipment is provided for pupils e.g. specialist seating, standing frames etc. There are ceiling hoists in a number of rooms and several teaching assistants are trained by medical professionals to undertake gastrostomy tube feeding.
-All staff receive a yearly refresher in seizure management
+Specialist equipment is provided for pupils such as specialist seating, standing frames.
+There are ceiling hoists in a number or rooms and several teaching assistants are trained by medical professionals to undertake gastrostomy tube feeding.
+All staff receive yearly refresher training in seizure management.

-11. How will the education setting prepare and support my child/ young person to join the education setting, transfer to a new education setting or the next stage of education and life?
+11. How will the education setting prepare and support my child/young person to join the education setting, transfer to a new education setting or the next stage of education and life?

-For pupils new to our school, we try to arrange for the class teacher or department leader to see each new pupil in their existing setting, although this is not always possible (if the pupil has already left their previous placement).
+For pupils new to our school, we try to arrange for the class teacher to see each new pupil in their existing setting, although this is not always possible (if the pupil has already left their previous placement).
 We receive assessment information from the previous setting/school and this is passed on to the class team at Fox Wood.
-Then we arrange a series of transition visits to the new class at Fox Wood, initially perhaps just for 1-11⁄2 hours, then a full morning and perhaps including lunchtime as well.
-These sessions allow pupils to meet other pupils in the class, the staff team and to see their new surroundings.
+Then we arrange a series of transition visits to the new class at Fox Wood, initially perhaps just for 1-11⁄2 hours, increasing to a full morning and including lunch time.
+These sessions allow pupils to meet other pupils in the class, the staff team and to see and experience their new surroundings.